 Limitations of Using Custom Script Method

 Estuary simplifies the process of creating a data integration pipeline with an easy-to-use interface and in-built connectors.
-Setting up a data pipeline using Estuary Flow will only take a few minutes, enabling seamless batch and streaming data ingestion, while enhancing data automation in your operations.
+Setting up a data pipeline using Estuary Flow will only take a few minutes.
+It enables seamless batch and streaming data ingestion while enhancing data automation in your operations.

-To use Flow for integrating Stripe to BigQuery, register for an Estuary account.
+Register for an Estuary account to use Flow for integrating Stripe to BigQuery.
 If you’re already a registered user, sign in to your account and follow these steps:

-Step 1: Configure Stripe as the Source End of the Pipeline
+Step 1: Configure Stripe as the Data Source

 Click on Sources on the Estuary dashboard.
 Now, click on the + NEW CAPTURE button.
 In the Search Connectors box, search for Stripe.
 The Stripe connector will appear in the search results.
 Click on the Capture button of the connector.